nanoframework/nf-Community-Contributions/libraries/BufferedBleSpp/README.md

 }
 ```

-On the nanoFramework side the following needs to be done in preparation
+On the nanoFramework side the following needs to be done in preparation.

-    Nugets to be loaded
+    Nugets to be loaded.

         nanoFramework.Device.Bluetooth
         nanoFramework.System.IO.Streams
         nanoFramework.System.Math

-    The target needs to be updated to contain the latest BLE libraries
+    The target needs to be updated to contain the latest BLE libraries.

         nanoff --serialport COMx  --target ESP32_BLE_REV3 --preview --update

-On the Xamarin Forms the following needs to be done in preparation
+On the Xamarin Forms the following needs to be done in preparation.

-    Nugets to be loaded
+    Nugets to be loaded.

         Plugin.BLE (xabre/xamarin-bluetooth-le) https://github.com/xabre/xamarin-bluetooth-le

-    The Android manifest need the following additions
+    The Android manifest need the following additions.
  ```xml
     <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
     <uses-permission android:name="android.permission.BLUETOOTH" />
     <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />
   ```
-    On iOS you must add the following keys to your Info.plist
+    On iOS you must add the following keys to your Info.plist.

  ```xml
     <key>UIBackgroundModes</key>